JvanKatwijk/qt-dab/README.md

 ![6.9](/res/read_me/mainwindow-buttons.png)

+At the bottom:

  * the button labeled *scan* controls the visibility of a the scan handler widget;
  * the button labeled *http* controls the http handler with which a map (with the transmitters) will be shown;
  * the button labeled *spectrum* controls the visibility of the spectrum widget, a widget that contains views on and information of the DAB signal itself;
  * the button labeled *controls* controls the visibility of the so-called *configuration and control widget*, a widget that contains numerous settings for this software;
- * the bottom line shows the transmitter name from which the data is received, and - in this case - that the avx2 instruction extension is used for some computations.
+ * the bottom line shows the transmitter name from the transmitter with the  strongest data, and - in this case - that the avx2 instruction extension is used for some computations.

 ![6.9](/res/read_me/services.png)